Time-Dependent Low-Energy Simulation Accelerates Adiabatic State Preparation: Introduction

 Our goal is to compute the quantum state $\ket{\psi(T)}$ at the final stage.
 To achieve this, we construct a quantum circuit to approximate the exact evolution operator with the time-ordering operator $\mathcal{T}$:

-The most common algorithm is Trotterization, which given a Hamiltonian in the form of summation $H(t)=\sum_{\gamma=1}^\Gamma H_\gamma(t)$, decomposes $T$ into equidistant steps $\delta=T/r$, and then implements the product of (time-ordered) exponentials of $H_\gamma(t)$ by a quantum circuit $U$.
-For large enough $r$, we have $V(T,0)\approx \Pi_{j=1}^rU(j\delta,(j-1)\delta)$.
-We can further generalize the product formula to $(p\geq 2)$-th orders using the recursion rule.
-There are two different common choices of product formula with similar properties in each time step in recent literature~\cite{JHuyghebaert_1990, Wiebe_2010}, known as generalized and standard time-dependent product formulas.
-The main challenge for implementing product formulas is to decide a proper $r$ to guarantee that the simulation error is below the target threshold $\epsilon$.

-The applications of time-dependent Hamiltonian simulations span across adiabatic quantum computation~\cite{farhi2000quantumcomputationadiabaticevolution}, quantum control~\cite{Dong_2010}, and quantum many-body physics~\cite{Aspuru_Guzik_2005}, where quantum dynamics often take place in the low-energy sector.
+The applications of time-dependent Hamiltonian simulations range from adiabatic quantum computation~\cite{farhi2000quantumcomputationadiabaticevolution} and quantum control~\cite{Dong_2010}, to quantum many-body physics~\cite{Aspuru_Guzik_2005}, where quantum dynamics often take place in the low-energy sector.
 In the simpler case where the Hamiltonian is time-independent, this problem has attracted much attention from the community.
 Former studies~\cite{csahinouglu2021hamiltonian, Gong_2024, hejazi2024better} have shown that when the initial state is only supported on a low-energy subspace, the simulation complexity of product formulas~\cite{doi:10.1126/science.273.5278.1073,campbell2019random,childs2019faster,tran2021faster} can be significantly improved.
 Ref.~\cite{Zlokapa_2024} further proposed low-energy simulation algorithms based on quantum singular value transformation~\cite{Gily_n_2019}.
 Recently, Ref.~\cite{Mizuta_2025} substantially improved the low-energy simulation analysis for product formulas with commutator scaling~\cite{childs2021theory}.
 However, the understanding of quantum simulation algorithms for time-dependent Hamiltonians under the low-energy assumptions is limited.

+Among these approaches, we focus on time-dependent product formulas.
+Given a Hamiltonian in the form of a summation $H(t)=\sum_{\gamma=1}^\Gamma H_\gamma(t)$, the first-order Trotterization decomposes $T$ into equidistant steps $\delta=T/r$, and then implements the product of (time-ordered) exponentials of $H_\gamma(t)$.
+For large enough $r$, we have

+We can further generalize the product formula to $(p\geq 2)$-th orders using the recursion rule~\cite{suzuki1990fractal, suzuki1991general}.
+There are two different common choices of product formula with similar properties in each time step in recent literature~\cite{JHuyghebaert_1990, Wiebe_2010}, known as generalized and standard time-dependent product formulas.
+The main challenge for implementing product formulas is to decide a proper $r$ to guarantee that the simulation error is below the target threshold $\epsilon$.

+This paper addresses this gap for smooth adiabatic evolutions of low-energy states.
+The analysis combines commutator-scaling product-formula bounds with an adiabatic leakage estimate, allowing us to follow the changing instantaneous low-energy subspace throughout the evolution.